Joschi3/package_xml_validation/Readme.md

 - Exit non-zero if any problems are found
 → **No files will be modified**
 - if rosdep is not available in the CI environment use the `--skip-rosdep-key-validation` flag

+### 🎯 Focused modes

+- `--missing-deps-only`: Skip all formatting and schema checks and only report missing dependencies (including launch/test dependencies).
+- `--ignore-formatting-errors`: Run all critical checks while ignoring pure formatting issues like indentation or ordering.
+This mode is check-only and will not rewrite files.